JonWakefield/Image-Recognition-and-Classification/detection/misc./README.txt

-Trained weights from PyTorch neural nets.

-Config and weights files for animal detection in OpenCV
+Config and weights files for animal detection in OpenCV.